viktormiok/BioFig/README.md

 - [References](#references)

 ## Overview
-The R-package `BioFig` performs visualisatio and quality contro of omics data.
+The R-package `BioFig` performs visualisation and quality control of omics data.

 # Installation